davetron5000/naildrivin5.com/swot/heroku.md

 This is Heroku's opportunity: commoditize this by providing a Heroku-like developer experience for the new 25% of front-end.
 Push a button and I have a Webpack-powered, CDN-hosted React app making API calls to a Postgres database.

 Heroku can then differentiate its new commodity by providing best-in-class front-end observability.
 The observability space with front-end <strong>sucks</strong>.
 New Relic is useless.
 Honeycomb says roll your own.
-And I Vercel's analytics <em>marketing</em> page has some of the worse front-end performance I've seen, so what does that say about their offering?
+And Vercel's analytics <em>marketing</em> page has some of the worse front-end performance I've seen, so what does that say about their offering?

 ##  Postgres as GraphQL/SPA API